bingeli1212/nitrile-preview/doc/DOC-diagram.md

 - barchart.ytick
 - barchart.xtext

 The 'barchart.setup' command would setup the barchart and config it.
 The 'xorigin' and 'yorigin' are to state the grid coordinates where lower left hand corner is to appear in the Diagram.
 Note that this number is subject to current settings of 'refx', 'refy', 'refsx' and 'refsy' settings.

 The 'xwidth' and 'ywidth' is to state the width and height of the bar chart measured in grid length.
 Thus, setting them to '10' and '15' would have a barchart of 10 grids wide and 15 grids tall.

 The 'xrange' and 'yrange' is to state the input range for the x-direction and y-direction axes.
 Specifically, if the bars are going to be drawn vertically, from bottom to top, then the 'yrange' should be stated as the highest number of the tallest bar,and 'xrange' should be stated as the total number of bars minus one.
 For example, if we were to show five bars, that is 0.1, 0.3, 0.2, 0.4, 0.2, then the 'yrange' should be set to 0.4, and 'xrange' should be set to "5" Following example shows how to set up a barchart that is to be placed at (0,0), with a width of 10, and height of 15, and with the 'xrange' set to 5 and 'yrange' set to 0.4.

     barchart.setup 0 0 10 15 5 0.4

 The 'barchart.bbox' is to draw a bounding box covering the entire barchart.
 It does not require any arguments.

 The 'barchart.vbar' is to draw vertical bars.
 The arguments are the y-values of the bar themselves.
 Thus, to draw the previous five bars, it will be

     barchart.vbar 0.1 0.3 0.2 0.4 0.2

 The 'barchart.ytick' operation is to draw "ticks" along its y-axis on the left hand side, and also show the label for each axis to its left hand side.
 Its arguments are the location of ticks, and they should be stated in the same input range as those of the 'vbar'.
 For example, if ticks were to be placed at the location of '0.1', '0.2' and '0.3', then following command should be issued.

     barchart.ytick 0.1 0.2 0.3

 The 'barchart.xtext' is to add information at the bottom of each bar as to express what these bars are intended for.
 The text must be provided by a set of quotation marks that must proceed all options and scalars.
 The scalars express the location of vertical bars on x-axis.
 Thus, if the input range has been set to 5, the first bar is to appear between 0-1, and second bar 1-2, and so on, thus, the center location for the first vertical bar is 0.5, and center location for the second bar is 1.5, etc.

     barchart.xtext "P(0)\\P(1)\\P(2)" 0.5 1.5 2.5

 The text will always be centered at location, and placed directly below the bar.

 # Drawing arrow heads

 These three operations only draw lines, similar to the 'line' operation.
 The 'arrow' would place an arrowhead at the ending line cap location.
 The 'revarrow' would place an arrowhead at the starting line cap location.
-The 'dblarrow' would place two arrowheads one at the beginning and the other at the ending line cap location.
+Thesehe 'dblarrow' would place two arrowheads one at the beginning and the other at the ending line cap location.
 The lines are always drawn, regardless of the 'linesize' setting.
 If 'linesize' is set to zero, the default line width for the target platform is assumed.
 The 'linecolor' setting determines the line color as well as the color of the arrowhead.
 However, due to outstanding issues on SVG, the arrowhead MARKER-element does not change the color with the line it is attached to, and is always shown as black.

     draw {arrow:1} (0,0) (3,4)
     draw {arrow:1;revarrow:1} (0,0) (3,4)